Post

 3

-# Modify the grep patterns in the script
+# Modify the refs_for_prefix calls in the script

 For additional citation commands: